new-order-network/disbursement-contracts/README.md

 ## function walletWithdraw
-Transfers all tokens to the multisig wallet specified in the constructor
+Transfers all tokens to the multisig wallet specified in the constructor.
+Can only be called by the `wallet` sepecified in the constructor.

 ## function calcMaxWithdraw